jbcodeforce/shift_left_utils/docs/command.md

 * `--dir TEXT`: The directory to report the running statements from.
 If not provided, it will report the running statements from the table name.
 * `--table-name TEXT`: The table name containing pipeline_definition.json to get child list
 * `--product-name TEXT`: The product name to report the running statements from.
+* `--from-date TEXT`: The date from which to report the metrics from.
+Format: YYYY-MM-DDThh:mm:ss
 * `--help`: Show this message and exit.

 ### `pipeline undeploy`